Written by Editorial Team

-- Preterm Birth: Lactase-producing cells are developed in the small intestine towards the end of the third trimester.
-Therefore preemies are more at the risk of born with lactose intolerance.
+Lactase-producing cells are developed in the small intestine towards the end of the third trimester.
+Therefore preemies are more at risk of being born with lactose intolerance.

-- Small Intestine Health Issues: Issues that affect the small intestine such as bacterial overgrowth, and diseases like celiac disease and Crohn’s disease increases the risk of lactose intolerance in babies.
+Issues that affect the small intestine such as bacterial overgrowth and diseases like celiac disease and Crohn’s disease increase the risk of lactose intolerance in babies.

 Currently, unfortunately, no such medical treatment is available to cure the problem of lactose intolerance in babies.
 Some oral drops are available that contain the enzyme lactase.
 These oral drops are said to be beneficial for babies who have symptoms of lactose intolerance.
 However, it is said that if not in relatively large doses (which even then may not help in all cases), this will not work.